Xposed-Modules-Repo/cn.geektang.privacyspace/README.md

 [Source code](https://github.com/GeekTR/PrivacySpace)  [中文文档](https://github.com/Xposed-Modules-Repo/cn.geektang.privacyspace/blob/main/README_CN.md)

 This is an **Xposed** module.
-The function of this module is to "hide" the apps so that no other apps can find them, which can achieve the "Second space" function of MIUI.
-We can use this module to hide the Xposed module, or some relatively private apps to protect our privacy.
+The function of this module is to "hide" the apps, which can achieve the "Second space" function of MIUI.

+## What cool things can it do?

+1. In addition to detecting Root, some banking apps will also detect Xposed modules.
+This module can hide our Xposed modules and pass the detection of banking apps;

+2. A certain version of an app is particularly useful, and we don't want it to be automatically updated by the app store;

+3. When we are watching an advertisement, some apps detect the existence of another app and will open it directly, but we do not want to open that app;

+4. Why should we tell software vendors something as personal as which apps are installed?

+5. More cool things are waiting for you to discover...

 ## Notice

 1. If random package names are enabled in your Magisk app, whitelist it.
 Otherwise, the apps moved to the "Privacy Space" cannot obtain the Root permission correctly.